 Due to the rapid pace of technological change, we believe our future success is likely to depend upon continued innovation, technical expertise, marketing skills and client support and services rather than on legal protection of our property rights.
-However, we have in the past, and intend in the future, to assert aggressively our intellectual property rights when necessary.
+However, we have in the past aggressively asserted our intellectual property rights when necessary and intend to do so in the future.

-We could be subjected to claims of intellectual property infringement, which could be expensive to defend.
+We could be subjected to claims of intellectual property infringement that could be expensive to defend.

 While we do not believe that our solutions and services infringe upon the intellectual property rights of third parties, the potential for intellectual property infringement claims continually increases as the number of software patents and copyrighted and trademarked materials continues to rapidly expand.
-Any claim for intellectual property right infringement, even if not meritorious, would be expensive to defend.
-If we were to become liable for infringing third party intellectual property rights, we could be liable for substantial damage awards, and potentially be required to cease using the technology, to produce non-infringing technology or to obtain a license to use such technology.
+Any claim for intellectual property right infringement, even if not meritorious, could be expensive to defend.
+If we were held liable for infringing third party intellectual property rights, we could incur substantial damage awards, and potentially be required to cease using the technology, produce non-infringing technology or obtain a license to use such technology.
 Such potential liabilities or increased costs could be materially adverse to us.